Is there a secular decline in disruptive patents? Correcting for measurement bias: Discussion

 \section{Discussion}

-Our examination of the \cite{park2023papers} CD index methodology was prompted by the stark decrease in the share of disruptive innovation in science and technology the authors find in patents over 1980-2010 and in scientific publications over 1945-2010.
-At least for patents, our analysis instead suggests that the decrease in the CD index is mainly due to the truncation of backward citations, while a modest increase in the CD index post-2005 is mainly driven by the exclusion of backward citations to patent applications brought on by a change in patent law.
+Our examination of the \cite{park2023papers} CD index methodology was prompted by the stark decrease in the share of disruptive innovation in science and technology reported by the authors in patents over 1980-2010 and in scientific publications over 1945-2010.
+Our methodology and analysis of patents suggest results that either question or differ markedly from the \cite{park2023papers} results, in at least four important respects.

-Variations of the index proposed in \cite{park2023papers} and based upon other research \cite[]{leydesdorff2021proposal,bornmann2020disruption} are also affected by truncation bias and exclusion bias when backward citations to granted patents and to patent applications are not appropriately accounted for.
-Our analysis is important for the research community that may overlook these fundamental issues and work with biased data -- either via the CD index or some other measure.

-Our analysis highlights, in particular, the dangers of truncation bias from backward citations and exclusion bias from citations to patent applications.
-Our correction and methodology shows---in comparison to \cite{park2023papers}---that: (1) the CD index starting level is significantly lower, modestly declines up to 2005, and is mostly stable since; (2) the starting truncation "date" does not matter---any backward citation "cutoff" in any chosen year can produce similar CD index patterns; (3) truncation bias differences are heterogeneous across technology classes; and (4) the number of highly disruptive patents has increased---particularly since 2010 and in IT.